 How can I tell which version I'm using? ^Top

-When you're using the Universal Game, there will be a Version Info button that takes you to a screen similar to this one when the game first starts:
+When you're using the Universal Game, there will be a Version Info button that takes you to a screen similar to this one:

 Otherwise, you are using the Flash Game.

 How do I use the Adobe Flash Player on my Windows PC or Mac? ^Top

 On your Windows PC or Mac computer, many of our users still prefer the Adobe Flash version of our poker game.
 The link below is the best place to start, to ensure you have the Flash Player enabled in your browser: